Why you shouldn’t get a covid antibody test after your vaccine

 Infectious-disease expert Rob Murphy explained that immunity provided by the antibodies is a “mixed bag” — although some people who have had covid have kept their immunity, others have lost it.

-Also, preliminary data shows such immunity may not protect against the new variant in South Africa at all.
+Also, preliminary data show such immunity may not protect against the new variant in South Africa at all.

 Because no one knows how long natural immunity lasts, vaccination is crucial, Murphy said.